lexbor/docs/source/examples/html/document_title.md

     FAILED("Failed to create HTML Document");
 }
 ```

-In this snippet, the `lxb_html_document_create` function is called to allocate
+Here, the function `lxb_html_document_create` is used to allocate and
-memory for a new HTML document.
-If the document fails to create, the program
+initialize a new `lxb_html_document_t` structure.
+If the initialization fails,
-invokes the `FAILED` macro to signal an error.
+the program will print an error message and terminate.

-### Parsing HTML
+### Parsing the HTML String

-After successfully creating the document, the code proceeds to parse the HTML
+Once the document is created, the example code parses a provided HTML string.
-string:

 ```c
 status = lxb_html_document_parse(document, html, html_len);